TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/dart/index.md

 String capitalize(String input) =>
     '${input[0].toUpperCase()}${input.substring(1)}';

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Capitalize in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Jeremy Grifski
 - Paddy

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- slashdoom

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 22:15:11.
-The solution was first committed on Oct 17 2019 23:01:31.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution